.thBelow, you’ll find part of an analysis of “The Wind – tapped like a tired Man” by Emily Dickinson.

 Stanza 5: He visited me – still dashing about here and there – then like a shy man again, he tapped and asked to be let out – it was flurriedly that he rushed out – and I became alone –

-The poem is quite whimsical and humorous, in that it uses an extended metaphor of the wind being like an invited guest into the house, who is there to keep the speaker company for a period of time.
+The poem is quite whimsical and humorous.
+It uses an extended metaphor of the wind being like an invited guest into the house.
+This guest is there to keep the speaker company for a period of time.
 We could interpret this sentiment as representative of Dickinson’s wish to be in tune with the natural world, treating elements of nature as though they were conscious and sentient.
 It arguably represents her desire to understand and be closely in touch with the way in which nature works.
-Alternatively, we could also read the wind as being like a spirit or ghost – an entity that enters her house after being invited communes with her for a period of time, and then leaves as quickly and immaterially as it came.
+Alternatively, we could also read the wind as being like a spirit or ghost.
+An entity that enters her house after being invited communes with her for a period of time, and then leaves as quickly and immaterially as it came.

 Thanks for reading!
 If you’re studying this particular poem, you can buy our detailed study guide here.
 This includes: